Last amended March 13, 2013

 f.
 The committee shall ensure that ballots are prepared.

-(1) The President shall read the names of all qualified candidates.
+(1) At the Annual Meeting, the President shall read the names of all qualified candidates.
 No Nominations will be accepted from the floor at the Annual Meeting.

 (2) After the names are read, each candidate shall have the opportunity to briefly address the General Membership present if they so choose.
 If the candidate is unable to attend he or she may send a representative.